Introduction

 exit

-Now, open File Explorer and see your newly mapped folders.
+Open File Explorer and you will see your newly mapped folders.